 Pool water circulation helps keep the pool clean by moving debris into the filter.
 Maintenance of pool circulation is necessary for a clear and sparkling pool with healthy water for the swimmers.
-A pool without proper circulation is prone to pose serious health hazards to the swimmers.
+A pool without proper circulation is prone to pose serious health hazards to swimmers.
 Stagnant pool water is a suitable breeding ground for bacteria such as Escherichia coli.
 Even though scientists consider most E.coli strains harmless, the bacteria can cause serious urinary tract infections.
 Stagnant water also provides breeding grounds for mosquitoes.
 Mosquito bites are likely to lead to severe infections such as malaria.

 Pool pumps are designed to push water up the pipes creating a circulation responsible for the distribution of chemicals.
 As a pool owner, you already know that pool treatment requires the introduction of chemicals such as chlorine into the water.
 Chlorine serves as a disinfectant by reacting with water to form compounds that get rid of bacteria and other pathogens.
-This explains why a pool pump is an important swimming pool equipment.
+This explains why a pool pump is important swimming pool equipment.

 However, a pool pump may fail to work correctly stopping the proper circulation of water.
 Before you think of repairing the pump, you may consider circulating the pool water without a pump.
 Since pool pumps run through long hours, they are prone to mechanical failure.
 The pumps motor may fail to function abruptly while you had already invited your friends for a pool party.
 The local pool maintenance service companies may be fully booked for the next few days.